GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 * Default value: `/mnt/medialibrary/books`

 Description:
-This is the default folder where all books are stored.
+This directory will be mounted under `/books` inside any container that is used to access your books library.
+This directory is meant to store media permanently.

 ## MEDIADIR_COMICS